Defined Licence: Requirements and Conditions for Supervised Practice as the Most Responsible Physician

 6. Leave of Absence

-A leave of absence up to one year may be granted at the discretion of the Registrar for those physicians who take a maternity/paternity/parental leave, medical leave, educational leave of absence, or other exceptional circumstance.
+At the discretion of the Registrar, a leave of absence up to one year may be granted to physicians who take a pregnancy or parental leave, medical leave, educational leave of absence, or other exceptional circumstance.
 For approved leaves, the end date of the licensing term will be moved to accommodate the leave up to the maximum allowable licensing term.
 Longer extensions must be referred to the Registration Committee for consideration.

 7. Extensions to Licence Term (Other Than for Leaves of Absence)